During the webinar, an interesting question popped up in the Q&A section: What’s the purpose of a press release – and how can it be used effectively?

 Reaching out to journalists is important, but it’s not as important as reaching your clients.
 So here’s where we get into the new PR: instead of using your press release to grab the attention of journalists – who may or may not care about you – why not use your press release to sell?
 I’ve put together five steps here to target your press releases to potential clients and journalists alike:

 3. Optimize your press release.
-This goes hand-in-hand with #2.
-Make sure your press release is keyword rich, with phrases that can be easily searched on Google (you’ll want keyword-rich content for step #5 – read on).
-To get the best optimization on your press release, try to include at least 2-3 relevant links to different websites, either in the body or at the bottom of your press release.
+This goes hand-in-hand with No. 2.
+Make sure your press release is keyword rich, with phrases that can be easily searched on Google (you’ll want keyword-rich content for step No. 5 – read on).
+To get the best optimization on your press release, try to include at least two or three relevant links to different websites, either in the body or at the bottom of your press release.
 For example, if you write a press release about an award your company just won, include links to the website of the institution that gave you the award.
 These links are important to search engines, placing your press release higher in rankings.
 But only include links to quality, authoritative sites; linking to spammy sites will hurt your search engine ranking.

 4. Put your press release to the test.
 Check out this awesome tool, courtesy of David Meerman Scott: The Gobbledygook Grader.
 All you need to do is cut and paste your press release, and the Gobbledygook Grader will automatically put your press release to the test, giving it a grade between 1 and 100.
 It automatically checks for any nonsense, filler phrases you may have missed, as well as making sure your press release is fully optimized.